Hinduja-27/delta-demo/README.md

 # delta-demo
-A demo project related to web development
+A demo project which is related to web development